 Seatbelts and child restraints

-Obey the road signs in Turkey
+Obey the Turkish road signs

 Where the centre line marking on the road is a single broken line, vehicles may cross the line to overtake when it is safe to do so.
 If the centre marking has two lines you must not overtake if the line closest to your vehicle is unbroken.
 If the centre marking has one solid line you are not allowed to pass the vehicle ahead.

-Speed limits are enforced in Turkey
+Speed limit in Turkey

 Alcohol and drugs